scanoss/scanner.java/README.md

 # License

-scanner.php is released under the GPL 2.0 license.
+scanner.java is released under the GPL 2.0 license.
 Please check the LICENSE file for further details.